syno3/syno3/README.md

 - 🚥-- am currently working on driver monitoring
 - 🙂-- please leave a follow if you visit mi page
 - 💻-- may the code be with you
+- 😑 -- my stats are private (am working on private repo)